Content

 If you want to get Ozempic in person, make an appointment to see your primary care physician or a general practitioner and let them know you’re interested in medications that may support weight loss.

 To officially qualify for Ozempic (and get it covered by insurance), you’ll need to have a type 2 diabetes diagnosis.
-Though some providers are willing to prescribe Ozempic off-label for weight loss.
+Though many providers are willing to prescribe Ozempic off-label for weight loss.
+In such cases, providers may use the Wegovy® guidelines to determine whether you qualify for an Ozempic prescription.

-Wegovy® is another semaglutide drug that is approved for treating obesity and situations where excess weight is accompanied by weight-related medical problems.
+Wegovy® is another semaglutide drug that’s approved for treating obesity and overweight.

-More specifically, FDA guidelines state that to be appropriate for Wegovy, you must have a BMI of 30 or greater, or a BMI of at least 27 with at least one weight-related comorbidity (things like high blood pressure, high cholesterol, heart disease or sleep apnea).
-Some providers may use the Wegovy guidelines when prescribing Ozempic.
+FDA guidelines state that to be appropriate for Wegovy®, you must have a BMI of 30 or greater, or a BMI of at least 27 with at least one weight-related health condition (things like high blood pressure, high cholesterol, heart disease, or sleep apnea).

 To put it mildly, Ozempic isn’t cheap.
-The list price for one Ozempic pen (which contains two to four doses) is upwards of $950, generally.
-Wegovy is typically more expensive.
+The list price for one Ozempic pen (which contains two to four doses) is almost $1,000.

 Also, don’t forget to factor in the cost of continued use when crunching numbers.
 Ozempic and other GLP-1 agonists aren’t a one-and-done situation.
-You may need to take them indefinitely.
+You may need to take them for a long time or indefinitely to maintain your weight.

-A 2022 study sponsored by Novo Nordisk showed that after a year without semaglutide injections, participants had regained an average of two-thirds of their lost body weight.
+A 2022 study sponsored by Novo Nordisk (the manufacturer of Ozempic and Wegovy®) showed that after a year without semaglutide injections, participants had regained an average of two-thirds of their lost body weight.

 The process of getting Ozempic is the same whether insurance covers it or not.
 If you’re paying out of pocket, you’ll still need to consult a healthcare professional in person or through a telehealth platform to get a prescription.

-When filling that prescription, you’ll pay for it outright at the pharmacy instead of having them bill your insurance.
+When filling that prescription, you’ll pay for it outright at the pharmacy instead of having them bill your insurance, or pay through the telehealth platform.

 To get the best price, look into drug coupon codes and other cost savings options.